michielbdejong/ludbud/README.md

+# WARNING: Under construction

-# ludbud: Let User Data Be User Data
+## ludbud: Let User Data Be User Data

 Ludbud is a fork of the on-the-wire parts of [remotestorage.js](https://github.com/remotestorage/remotestorage.js).
 Its aim is to be a second independent client-side implementation of the [remoteStorage protocol](http://tools.ietf.org/html/draft-dejong-remotestorage-04), as well as a client for other per-user data stores which offer an API which is accessible from the browser (i.e. support OAuth 2 implicit grant flow and provide CORS headers).
 Currently it supports Dropbox, GoogleDrive, and remoteStorage.
 Support for Hoodie and ownCloud is planned.